Last Updated on August 21, 2022 by Nina Ahmedow

 Time and again, I see vegan travelers to Greece exclaiming that people could simply eat Orthodox fasting food.

-Look, fasting food is not vegan, it’s not even vegetarian.
+The thing is that fasting food is not vegan, it’s not even vegetarian.
 No matter how many posts you read online that swear the Orthodox fast contains no animal products, that simply isn’t true.
-Yes, it is meat-free and dairy-free Greek food.
+Yes, it is meat-free, egg-free, and dairy-free.
 But squid, octopus, and honey are allowed in the Orthodox fast.
 That means it’s not enough to ask for foods that are nistisimo (the Greek adjective for fasting food) because they can contain those ingredients.

 Obviously not every fasting food contains seafood or honey.
 So yes, during lent or other fasting periods it will be much easier to find vegan food.
 So always be very specific when telling people what ingredients you don’t eat.

-That’s why I prefer vegan or at least vegetarian restaurants.
+That’s why I prefer vegan restaurants in Athens, or at least vegetarian ones.
 Those places have an understanding of veganism and will not tell you something is vegan when it really isn’t.
 Plus, in a city like Athens, it’s important to support the owners of small vegan businesses.

 The Only Vegan Mini Market in Athens

 At only eight years old, Bamboo Vegan is the oldest vegan business in Greece.
+So before there were any vegan restaurants in Athens, Bamboo Vegan was taking care of the vegan community.
 Initially a tiny market for vegan products, Bamboo Vegan has grown over the years.
 Now, at the new location, there are tables, and you can have small dishes as well as the best golden milk in Greece.

 The owners Elisavet and Fotis are long-time vegans and extremely passionate about bringing a range of vegan products to Greece.
-They even deliver within the area or to other Greek cities.
+They even deliver within the area and to other Greek cities.

 Solonos 102.
 Open Monday to Friday 9 am to 7 pm, Saturday 10 am to 4 pm.